Publishing Agreements Explained: Future Games & Exclusivity

 Why rights of last refusal still limit developers

-While less restrictive than a right of first refusal, a right of last refusal still limits the developer’s freedom.
-Even after finding a better offer, the developer may be forced to stay with the original publisher in case the original publisher matches this offer.
-This does not sound problematic, except in situations where the collaboration with the publisher was not to the developer’s satisfaction.
-Therefore it is important to include carve outs for these situations.
+Although less restrictive than a right of first refusal, a right of last refusal still limits the developer’s freedom.
+Even after securing a better offer, the developer may be forced to continue working with the original publisher.

 Exclusivity clause

-An exclusivity clause prevents the developer from developing, announcing, or releasing derivative games within a specified timeframe.
+An exclusivity clause prevents the developer from developing, announcing, or releasing derivative games for a certain period of time.

 Why include an exclusivity clause